Kernel-chan/ribbon-stack-rabbit/README.md

 # ribbon-stack-rabbit
-Stack Rabbit was a puzzle game made back in 2014 by Disney and Creature Feep, it was removed from app stores in 2015.
+A open-source recreation of Disney's Stack Rabbit, get puzzles in Windows, Linux and Android!